Launch your Global Career

 - Student Residence Option 1: Includes daily breakfast and five dinners per week

 This option is for participants who would like to arrange for their own apartment in Paris.
 Often, we see participants opt for this choice if they have a family member who resides in the city.

 APA is not involved in independent living housing arrangements.

 APA designs a diverse cultural offering so that students may experience both the rich, textured heritage of the city and its more contemporary, eclectic feel.
-The cultural calendar includes:
+The cultural calendar can include:

 - Visits of various quarters in Paris: the Latin quarter, the Marais, and Montmartre

-- 4 performances: dance, classical music, concert by contemporary French musicians, theater performance
+- Performances: dance, classical music, concert by contemporary French musicians, theater, etc.

 - Cheese tasting